Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Acknowledgement

 \section{Acknowledgement}

-The authors gratefully acknowledge Research Computing at the University of Virginia for providing computational resources and technical support that made the results of this work possible.
-Zezhou Cheng acknowledges the Adobe Research Gift, as well as GPU support provided by the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program and the National Artificial Intelligence Research Resource (NAIRR) Pilot program.
+The authors acknowledge the Adobe Research Gift, the University of Virginia Research Computing and Data Analytics Center, Advanced Micro Devices AI and HPC Cluster Program, Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, and National Artificial Intelligence Research Resource (NAIRR) Pilot for computational resources, including the Anvil supercomputer (National Science Foundation award OAC 2005632) at Purdue University and the Delta and DeltaAI advanced computing resources (National Science Foundation award OAC 2005572).
 The bird video frames used in Figure~\ref{fig:teaser} and Figure~\ref{fig:main_method} were adapted from the YouTube video “Videos for Cats to Watch” by \href{https://www.youtube.com/@PaulDinningVideosforCats}{Paul Dinning}, and are used under fair use for academic and non-commercial purposes.